InteractionDesignFoundation/handbook/guides/onboarding/onboarding--mentorGuide.md

     Why: It will help your mentee understand if they are doing things at the right pace and focusing on the correct tasks, as well as receive clear instructions, advice and constructive criticism to help them improve.
 1. Start changing code: Prepare 3-10 tasks for smooth entry into the project.
 Examples:
     1. Write tests for feature X (the goal is to introduce feature X, introduce out tools and workflows (GitHub, git, CI))
-    1. Pickup and fix any bug from our automated but-report systems (NewRelic, Bugsnag, etc.) (goal: introduce tools, fix a bug)
+    1. Pickup and fix any bug from our automated but-report systems (New Relic, Bugsnag, etc.) (goal: introduce tools, fix a bug)
     1. Review a Pull Request (goal: introduce our Pull Request flow and a new piece of code).

 ### First week